freakyjones/product-preview-card/README.md

 ## Acknowledgments

-i would like to give my respect to  youthube channel codding addict.His tutorial html,css crash course is fantastic..
+i would like to give my respect to  youtube channel codding addict.His tutorial on html,css crash course is fantastic..